 College of Engineering

-Kaelan Sobouti is excited to serve as the 2016–17 Chair of the University Union Advisory Board.
-In addition to his continued participation in policy recommendations and financial reviews, Kaelan will also be studying as a third year Biomedical Engineering major.
+Kaelan Sobouti is excited to serve as the 2016–17 chair of the University Union Advisory Board.
+In addition to his continued participation in policy recommendations and financial reviews, Kaelan will also be studying as a fourth-year biomedical engineering major.
 Before attending Cal Poly, Kaelan was raised in San Jose, California where he graduated from Saint Francis High School in Mountain View, California.
-Since becoming a Mustang he has also served as Recruitment Chair for Sigma Pi and as the 2015-16 UUAB representative for the College of Engineering.
-Outside of his ASI and school responsibilities, Kaelan enjoys surfing, soccer, biking, and reading.
+Since becoming a Mustang, he has also served as recruitment chair for Sigma Pi and as the 2015–16 UUAB representative for the College of Engineering.
+Outside of his ASI and school responsibilities, Kaelan enjoys photography, soccer, biking, and reading.